Tolkoton/BinanceConnect/README.md

 '''Takes in a currency_pair_dict with currency names and balance for each currency and time interval for candles'''

 connect(self):
 '''conects to Binance and returns Binance client.
-You will need to enter you API data here>'''
+You will need to enter you API data here'''

 get_candles_list
 get_candles_list_all_time